z-zang/lm-lab-css-bem/README.md

 BEM stands for Block Element Modifier and has a high adoption rate amongst developers due to it's low cost, ease of use - and success!

-OOCSS and BEM are two separate methodologies, but essentially OOCSS defines good architecture and BEM makes those principles less confusing.
+OOCSS and BEM are two separate methodologies, but essentially OOCSS defines good architecture and BEM gives those concepts a recognizable, easy to understand terminology.

 Lets break it down...